 I started by designing UX/UI for the Presentation mode, then continued with the Edit mode.

-I made a storyboard to express physical interaction between a presenter (e.g. researchers, designers in urban planning) and Singapore Views as well as a user scenario.
+I made a storyboard to express physical interaction between a presenter (e.g. researchers, designers in urban planning) and Singapore Views.
 Considering how multiple presentation contents can be shown together on the screen was a challenge.

-Regarding the colour code, I employed a greyish-blue colour scheme considering the colour temperture of the displays.
+Regarding the colour, I employed a greyish-blue colour scheme considering the colour temperature of the displays.

 The UI mainly consists of the following three components: